It is a delicious orange roughy recipe that is savory and very easy to prepare.

 What can I substitute panko with?

-A number of substitutions can be used such as toasted shredded bread, crackers crumbs, melba toasts that are crushed, matzo balls, and crushed tortilla chips.
+Several breads can be used as a substitution, such as toasted shredded bread, crackers crumbs, melba toasts, matzo balls, and crushed tortilla chips.
 Even dry crushed stuffing mix or crushed pretzels.

 And last but not least, crushed cornflakes or potato chips.